 So Why Do We Need ‘rel=canonical’?

-Sometimes, duplicate content is unavoidable and 301 redirects are not possible.
-Occasions where duplicate content may arise unavoidably are:
+Sometimes, duplicate content cannot be avoided.
+Furthermore, 301 redirects are not always possible.
+Here are some situations where duplicate content may arise unavoidably:

 In these cases, the “rel=canonical” element comes into play.
 For example, suppose you run a florist’s website.
 Florists sell different bouquets of roses: a single rose, a dozen roses, two dozen roses, etc. Apart from the number of roses and the price, the pages are going to be largely identical.
 Let’s say that the classic single rose will be the canonical page at